finlabsuk/open-banking-connector/docs/get-started/add-software-statement-etc/README.md

 ## Add an encryption key description to Open Banking Connector

-An *encryption key description* describes an encryption key which Open Banking Connector can use to encrypt sensitive data in the database such as bank access and refresh tokens.
+An *encryption key description* describes an encryption key which Open Banking Connector can use for application-level encryption of sensitive data in the database such as bank access and refresh tokens.
+(It is assumed and recommended that database at-rest encryption is also used.)
 Note that encryption keys are not stored in the database - this object is simply a reference.

 You can add an encryption key description using the [